MWChapel/TARS-AI-AGENT/README.md

 - **Local-first LLM** — talks to any OpenAI-compatible endpoint (default: [LM Studio](https://lmstudio.ai) at `localhost:1234`).
 No API key or internet connection required for chat itself.
 - **In-character persona** — TARS's HUMOR / HONESTY dials are configurable and baked into the system prompt; responses stay in character and strip any leaked tool-call markup.
+- **Live typing animation** — responses are paced out character-by-character instead of appearing all at once, and text-to-speech starts in parallel with the typing (not after it finishes) — see `TARSClient.onResponseReady` / `typeOut()` in `src/llm/client.ts`.
 - **Voice input** — fully local speech-to-text via [Whisper](https://github.com/openai/whisper) (through `@xenova/transformers`, running in a separate Node worker process so the model never touches Electron's ABI).
 Model weights are downloaded once and cached at `~/.cache/tars-agent/`.
 - **Voice output** — text-to-speech via macOS's built-in `say` command (no network calls, no extra dependencies).
 - **Live web search** — the model can pull current information (news, prices, scores, etc.) into its context via DuckDuckGo (free, no key) or [Brave Search API](https://brave.com/search/api/) (optional key, better quality).
 A heuristic decides when a query needs fresh data, and results are injected into context transparently.
 - **Hermes agent bridge** — mentioning "hermes" in a message routes it to an external agent over the [ACP (Agent Communication Protocol)](https://agentcommunicationprotocol.dev/) REST API, with TARS relaying the reply in character.
 - **Two front ends** — a terminal UI (`blessed`-based TUI) for the CLI, and a matching Electron desktop app with the same commands and visuals.
-- **Live analytics panel** — token counts, latency, turn count, session time, and current model, updated per turn.
+- **Live analytics panel** — token counts, latency, turn count, session time, model, and whisper/TTS state, updated per turn.
+In the Electron app this panel is styled in a distinct blue/cyan palette (vs. the mission log's green) and includes a **CALL LOG** sub-panel showing the raw input/output of every actual LLM request.
+- **Cosmetic header telemetry graph** (Electron only) — a 10-bar graph in the header that reacts to incoming response text: idles at low random noise, and each word streamed in is hashed to a bar and spikes it before decaying back down.
+Purely decorative, no data behind it.

 ## Prerequisites